YaN9-Y/lafin/README.md

 LaFIn: Generative Landmark Guided Face Inpainting
 =================================
-This is the PyTorch implementation of paper 'LaFIn: Generative Landmark Guided Face Inpainting' [arXiv](https://arxiv.org).
+This is the PyTorch implementation of paper 'LaFIn: Generative Landmark Guided Face Inpainting'.

 Introduction
 ---------------------------------